lustime/WeChat2/README.md

 java for WeChat
 first commit

-firt commit from Intellij IDEA
+first commit from Intellij IDEA